-Drivers and motorcycle riders in regional NSW can share their Plan B to get home safely before the holiday season for a chance to win a swag.
+Drivers and motorcycle riders attending the Tamworth Country Music Festival can share their Plan B to get home safely after a night out for a chance to win a swag.

-RBT means you need a Plan B – if you’re going out for a few drinks this festive season, make sure that you have a safe way to get home that doesn’t involve getting behind the wheel.
+RBT means you need a Plan B – if you’re enjoying the Tamworth Country Music Festival with a few drinks, make sure that you have a safe way to get home that doesn’t involve getting behind the wheel.
 If you’re drinking, don’t drive.

 Alcohol-related crashes claimed the lives of at least 64 people on NSW roads last year.
 This accounts for 18 per cent of all road fatalities, including 52 lives lost on country roads.

-Almost 300 pubs, clubs, hotels and bottle shops will invite patrons to register their Plan B this December for the chance to win a swag and help raise awareness about the importance of planning ahead to avoid drinking and driving.
+The 12 participating hotels and clubs will invite patrons to register their Plan B during the Tamworth Country Music Festival for the chance to win a swag and help raise awareness about the importance of planning ahead to avoid drinking and driving.

 Venues and competition details